filler36/new-cicd/README.md

 **2. Analyzing project.** Analyzing our code with cppcheck utility and saving results to report.xml file.
 **3. Sending report to Sonar**.
 Sending our report.xml file to Sonar server.
 **4. Compilation build.** Compiling our code into app.
-**5. Publishing artifact to repository".** Publishing our artifact into Nexus repository.
+**5. Publishing artifact to repository".** Publishing our artifact into Artifactory.